 5. Set the coated chocolates back on the parchment and chill for 15 minutes to quicken the set.

-These chocolates last in the refrigerator for a week.
+These chocolate bars last in a sealed container in the refrigerator for a week.

 Coffee chocolates are basically homemade chocolates with a coffee-flavored cream.
 Still, the public seems to have a lot of questions about coffee chocolates so I try to answer them here.